thewerthon/thewerthon/README.md

 # Hi there! 👋
-Hello there!
 I'm Éwerton Ferreira, a passionate and enthusiastic learner diving into the world of web development. 🚀 Currently honing my skills in Blazor, C#, and JavaScript, I'm on a mission to build awesome and interactive web applications.

 ## 🌱 About Me